codeschool-projects/HTMLPortfolioProject/README.md

 ## What You'll Build

 The end result will be a portfolio that you can deploy publicly!
-Here's a sample of what this could look like:
+Here's a sample of what this could look like:-

 ![Sample Portfolio](http://courseware.codeschool.com.s3.amazonaws.com/projects/build-a-portfolio-using-html-and-css.png)